collinskatie/checkmate/README.md

 We include code for our protoype interactive LLM evaluation platform, CheckMate, as introduced in our [PNAS paper](https://www.pnas.org/doi/10.1073/pnas.2318124121).

 If you have any questions or challenges, please feel free to post a GitHub Issue!
+[NOTE you may need Gradio version 3.24.0]

 ![Image](interface1.png)